 When Dr. Duncombe arrived in London, he found, to his great surprise, the door of the Colonial Office closed against him; nor could he, in consequence of Sir Francis' letter, obtain even an outside hearing from the Colonial minister, Lord Glenelg.
 But the Doctor was not a man to be so easily diverted from his object.
-Being armed in a good cause, he resolved that, as the Colonial Office denied him ingress, the English public should be fully and faithfully informed of the unconstitutional and cruel manner in which their fellow subjects in Canada had been treated by the Colonial Office, since 1820, and the desperate steps Sir Francis B. Head had taken, to gratity his unhallowed ambition for despotic power by trampling upon sacred rights: perverting the Constitution; obstructing the course of justice; prostrating the energies of the country, and rendering the elective franchise of no avail by the vast sources of patronage at his command and disposal.
+Being armed in a good cause, he resolved that, as the Colonial Office denied him ingress, the English public should be fully and faithfully informed of the unconstitutional and cruel manner in which their fellow subjects in Canada had been treated by the Colonial Office, since 1820, and the desperate steps Sir Francis B. Head had taken, to gratify his unhallowed ambition for despotic power by trampling upon sacred rights; perverting the Constitution; obstructing the course of justice; prostrating the energies of the country, and rendering the elective franchise of no avail by the vast sources of patronage at his command and disposal.
 These, with a detailed account of all their grievances, were published in one of the leading journals.

-Alarmed at the pointed charges thus boldly prefered against the Lieutenant Governor, Lord Glenels condescended at last to receive the petitions and charges; promising Dr. Duncombe, in the event of their proving true, to forward instructions for a new election, and the recall of Sir Francis.
-It is however worthy of record, that with all this information before him, established by irrefragible proof, Lord Glenelg, a peer of England and a minister of state, wrote, after Dr. Duncombe's departure for Canada, a despatch, dated the 8th of September, 1836, being in answer to the one from Sir Francis, dated the 16th of July. thus approving a course of conduct and policy which would scarcely find a parallel or an apologist in the darkest government in Europe:
+Alarmed at the pointed charges thus boldly prefered against the Lieutenant Governor, Lord Glenelg condescended at last to receive the petitions and charges; promising Dr. Duncombe, in the event of their proving true, to forward instructions for a new election, and the recall of Sir Francis.
+It is however worthy of record, that with all this information before him, established by irrefragible proof, Lord Glenelg, a peer of England and a minister of state, wrote, after Dr. Duncombe's departure for Canada, a despatch, dated the 8th of September, 1836, being in answer to the one from Sir Francis, dated the 16th of July, thus approving a course of conduct and policy which would scarcely find a parallel or an apologist in the darkest government in Europe:

-"The King is pleased to acknowledge, with marked approbation, the foresight, energy, and moral courage by which you ed.
-It is conveying Majesty's
+"The King is pleased to acknowledge, with marked approbation, the foresight, energy, and moral courage by which your conduct on this occasion has been distinguished.
+It is peculiarly gratifying to me to be the channel of conveying to you this high and honorable testimony of his Majesty's favorable acceptance of your services."